deep-diver/ai-paper-reviewer/content/paper-reviews/2410.16930/index.md

 ![](charts/charts_8_3.png "🔼 Figure 10: Distribution of math-specific parameters identified by MathNeuro for Llama 3.2 1B IT when identifying using GSM8K compared to RACE.")

-> 🔼 The chart displays the distribution of math-specific parameters across different layers of a Llama 3.2 1B IT language model, showing a relatively even distribution rather than concentration in specific layers.
+> 🔼 The bar chart displays the distribution of math-specific parameters across different layers of Llama 3.2 1B IT language model, showing a relatively even distribution throughout the layers.
 > <details>
 > <summary>read the caption</summary>
 > Figure 10: Distribution of math-specific parameters identified by MathNeuro for Llama 3.2 1B IT when identifying using GSM8K compared to RACE.